amitmse/in_Python_/Regularization/README.md

 			α = ∞: The coefficients will be zero because of infinite weightage on the square of coefficients, anything less than zero will make the objective infinite.
 			0 < α < ∞: The magnitude of α will decide the weightage given to different parts of the objective.
+	- The value of alpha increases, the model complexity reduces.
+	- Higher values of alpha reduce overfitting, significantly high values can cause underfitting as well.
+ 	- alpha should be chosen wisely.
+A widely accepted technique is cross-validation, i.e., the value of alpha is iterated over a range of values, and the one giving a higher cross-validation score is chosen.
 	- Shrink the estimated association of each variable with the response, except the intercept β0.
 		Intercept is a measure of the mean value of the response
 	- The coefficients that are produced by the standard least squares method are scale equi-variant